From BR Bullpen

 You can go just so far with Tommy.
 Once you see his neck red it's time to lay off. - Ty Cobb, on how to deal with umpire Connolly

-Tom Connolly was an umpire in the National League before moving over to the new American League in 1901.
+Tom Connolly was an umpire in the National League from 1898 to 1900 before moving over to the new American League in 1901.
 As an ump, he worked the first games at Fenway Park, Comiskey Park, Shibe Park, and Yankee Stadium.